Golden Light Sutra: Chinese

-An extracanonical version, ascribed to Paramārtha (499-569) is extant in a Japanese manuscript.
+An extracanonical version, ascribed to Paramārtha, (499–569) is extant in a Japanese manuscript.

 Japanese

 One of the earliest Japanese annotations was an 8th-century kunten translation of the Yijing Chinese translation housed in Saidaiji Temple.

 In 1933, Izumi published the first complete Japanese translation directly from Sanskrit, followed by another translation by Ama a year later.

+Old Turkic

+An almost complete translation of the Golden Light Sutra into Old Uyghur in the 11th century was carried out by the scribe Shingqo Sheli Tutung.
+This particular translation would be revised two times by Uyghur and Yugur monks, in 1361 and 1687 respectively.

 Western languages

 In 1958, Nobel published a German translation, based on Yijing's Chinese text.

-In 1970, Emmerick produced an English translation of the short, condensed Sanskrit version of the Sutra of Golden Light into English.
+In 1970, R. E. Emmerick produced an English translation of the short, condensed Sanskrit version of the Sutra of Golden Light into English.

 In Tibetan, there are three versions of the Sutra: the 21, 29, and 31 chapter versions.
 The 29 Chapter Version was probably the most popular in Tibet and Tibetan Buddhist regions.

 In 2007, the Foundation for the Preservation of the Mahayana Tradition, Lama Zopa Rinpoche's Buddhist organization, produced a translation of the 21 chapter version of the Sutra, the most abbreviated and condensed version.

+In 2023, 84000.co published a translation of the 21 chapter version, followed in 2024 by the first English translations of the 29 and 31 chapter versions.